vpx-pro/audit-optimizer/README.md

 ## Features

-- Upload RAW Excel files (.xlsx, .xls)
+- Merge a base Audit Universe with multiple optional parameter workbooks using a guided **Merge Sources** step.
-- Merge Audit Universe workbook with optional parameter files before running the risk calculator
+- Upload RAW Excel files (.xlsx, .xls) and automatically run the Forest Risk calculator to produce a clean, normalized universe.
-- Automatically run the Forest Risk calculator script on RAW uploads
+- Configure **risk factor weightages** (Non Staff, Total Expenditure, Part 2A Paras, Arrears, SP+PC, DC, UC, CSS) and have `TOTAL RATING` computed using those weights.
-- View risk summary metrics (ratings, risk category breakdown, entity counts)
+- See a rich risk summary: entity counts, min/max/average ratings, and risk category breakdown, plus a preview of the output universe.
-- Upload and edit the Parameters workbook inline
+- Upload and edit the Parameters workbook inline from the browser before generating the combined Audit Universe.
-- Generate a combined Audit Universe workbook directly from the browser
+- Generate and download the combined Audit Universe workbook directly from the UI.
-- Run the AMG Audit Selection Optimizer script on the combined file and download the outputs/logs
+- Run the AMG Audit Selection Optimizer script, view headline KPIs and department/section summaries, and download the optimizer’s results and log files.
-- Modern, responsive UI
+- Modern, responsive React UI with a clear multi-step flow (Merge → Risk Summary → Parameters → Optimizer).

 ## Project Structure